 - 2 tablespoons grated Parmesan cheese

 - Preheat the oven to 350 F and grease 12 mini muffin cups with nonstick spray.

 - Let cool for about 5 minutes in the pan before serving to allow them to firm up a bit.
 Use a paring knife around the edges to help remove them if needed Serve warm or at room temperature.

-Store in the fridge for up to 3 days or store in the freezer in a zip top bag and reheat for 30 seconds in the microwave before serving.
+Store in the fridge for up to 3 days in an airtight container or store in the freezer in a zip top bag and reheat for 30 seconds in the microwave before serving.